salmansaymon57/eye-disease-prediction/README.md

 [This](https://github.com/bnsreenu/python_for_microscopists) repository of Dr. Sreenivas Bhattiprolu and his [YouTube Channel](https://www.youtube.com/channel/UC34rW-HtPJulxr5wp2Xa04w) has helped me a lot in understanding and implementing this classification task.

-Whoever worked on this thesis:
+Whoever worked on this thesis:-

 Md.
 Salmanur Rahman Saymon || Github id: https://github.com/salmansaymon57